Mordyfier/WordCounter/docs/writeup.md

 I’m happy with that choice, as I think it provides a very good view of the data.

 If I had more time to work on the project I would most likely:
--	Try to get the word cloud visualization to work, mostly as a point of pride.
+-	Try to get the word cloud visualization to work, to provide another way of showing the data on the webpage.
 -	Get better acquainted with JavaScript to the point of perhaps implementing an input box on the website for accepting other lyrics and producing similar visualizations of the data.
 -	Improve on the admittedly bare-bones presentation of the webpage.